zaahr/autoimagecenter/README.md

 # automatic image centring
 a lightweight automatic image centring script for obsidian

+features:

+a simple script will automatically center any image imported into obsidian, regardless of pixel resizing

 to install:

 download the css file, and import into your obsidian's custom css snippet folder